driesdeproost/hak/README.md

 # Hak

-This is a project that builds a spring boot application that downloads and splits full albums from youtube and writes it to a mountable folder.
+A Spring boot application that downloads and splits full albums from youtube and writes it to a mountable folder.

+Be careful where you deploy this for now, as it currently calls the shell where it runs.

 ### Building